IrishBruse/IrishBruse/README.md

 ------

-<p> Hi I'm Ethan an 19 year old studying <a href="https://www.gmit.ie/computer-science-and-applied-physics/bachelor-science-honours-software-development">Software Development</a> in GMIT.
+<p> Hi I'm Ethan a student studying <a href="https://www.gmit.ie/computer-science-and-applied-physics/bachelor-science-honours-software-development">Software Development</a> in GMIT.
 I am self taught in programming before GMIT and have been programming for many years as a hobby making games, websites, software and mobile apps.
 I love Open source software and try to contribute to it where I can.
 Currently I maintain a library for importing and rendering levels made with an open source game level editor it is hosted on my <a href="https://github.com/IrishBruse">Github profile</a>. </p>

 ------